 - Clicks the submit button with ID "submit-button".

-- Waits for the result element with ID "result" to appear.
+- Waits for the result and prints the output.

 - For each age boundary value: